informatica752/sanpetronio/rdf.md

 ```
 ### Final ArCo classification step

-Finally, we introduced the ArCo namespace prefix and added an explicit type declaration (a arco:CulturalInstituteOrSite) to semantically classify the resource within the ArCo ontology.
+Finally, we introduced the ArCo namespace prefix and manually added an explicit type declaration (a arco:CulturalInstituteOrSite) to semantically classify the resource within the ArCo ontology.

 This step enriches the RDF description by defining not only the coordinates but also the ontological nature of the entity.